The Bachelor Season Finale Recap: I Don’t Love That

 3. Does Arie want Becca to feel bad for him because he thinks it might be too hard getting his ex back?
 Does he want sympathy?
 Does he want credit for correctly identifying a feeling?

 Becca’s reaction is just, “Are you fucking kidding me?”
 That’s the best and only response.
 Becca also reveals that Arie had conversations with Lauren and now I need a full timeline of these relationships.
 When did he make the call?
 How long was the call?
-Was it made on the Best Buy payphone?
+Was it made on the Best Buy pay phone?

 Becca tells him that he needs to leave … AND ARIE DOESN’T LEAVE.
 Even after Becca retreats to the back of the house to pack up her bag (that had a gift bag inside, was she bringing him a gift?) and hides in a bathroom to cry in peace, Arie wanders around the house aimlessly or just sits still.
 He must hope that Becca’s sight is based on movement and if he sits very still, she’ll think he left.